simi-so/mm/framework_protos.md

 Changes since V1:
 * New entity DataSetList (DSL)
 * New mandatory field "qml_content" on PostgresDS.
 With "select file from disc" functionality.
-* Moves the identifier field from SA and PS up to DP
+* Moved the identifier field from SA and PS up to DP

 ![Model V2](puml_output/proto_model_v2.png)